Acid jazz: History

+Origin

-Acid jazz has its origins in the 1960s, when psychedelic styles were being incorporated into other musical genres, jazz being one of these.
-Some cite Six Pack and Soul Fiesta by The Apostles (1969) as acid jazz records during the 1960s.
+Acid jazz has its origins in the 1950s, 1960s, when psychedelic styles were being incorporated into other musical genres, jazz being one of these.
 Acid jazz became popular in London clubs during the 1980s when disc jockeys associated with the rare groove movement played obscure jazz records.
-Their interests were in the fringe of jazz fusion, jazz funk, and the soul jazz of the 1950s and 1960s.
+Their interests were in the fringe of jazz fusion, jazz funk, and the soul jazz of 1960s.
 Particularly significant were records from the Blue Note catalogue.
 These DJs included Gilles Peterson, who had residencies at several London clubs in the 1980s.
 Peterson began in a small pirate radio station and then moved to the larger Kiss-FM.
 In 1988 with producer Eddie Piller he formed the label Acid Jazz Records.
 The first release from the company was the compilation Totally Wired, which contained obscure jazz funk tracks from the 1970s with updated new tracks.

 In 1990 Peterson left to start the label Talkin' Loud at Phonogram.
 The company signed Galliano, Young Disciples, and Urban Species.
 Another British record label, Fourth and Broadway Records, was formed in 1990 and began a compilation series with the title "The Rebirth of Cool".
 The label's roster included Pharoah Sanders, Stereo MCs, MC Solaar, and Courtney Pine.

 In 1991 acid jazz broke into the mainstream with the success of Brand New Heavies.
 After one self-titled album (1990) with Acid Jazz Records, the group signed with FFRR Records and had the hit singles "Never Stop" and "Dream Come True".
 Other bands included Incognito and Us3, whose "Cantaloop (Flip Fantasia)" (1993) was the biggest hit in the genre.
 Also successful was Jamiroquai, an early act for Acid Jazz Records that signed with Sony, which released Travelling Without Moving (1996) and the hit single "Virtual Insanity".
 Other live acts included Stereo MCs and the James Taylor Quartet.
 The mainstream success of acid jazz was followed by many compilations which left the public confused about the genre.